 How to Grow Edibles in Window Boxes

-Discover tips and tricks for raising a harvest of herbs and vegetables in a window box.
+Get tips for raising a harvest of herbs and vegetables in a window box.

 Dress up your home’s exterior with the classic good looks of a window box.
 These botanical charmers improve the view from either side of a window pane.
 By filling boxes with tasty botanical treats, like herbs, veggies and edible flowers, you can grace your table with homegrown goodness.
 Even with little growing experience, you can master raising fresh and flavorful plants in a window box.